 It’s great that so many of us make these life-altering nutritional changes.
 For many, however, they do not produce desired results and this is when frustration and doubt step in.

-If you have Hashimoto’s Thyroidistis and/or any other autoimmune condition, chances are that you have had digestive issues or infections that triggered this conditions a long time ago.
+If you have Hashimoto’s Thyroiditis and/or any other autoimmune condition, chances are that you have had digestive issues or infections that triggered this condition a long time ago.
 Integrative doctors say that we walk around with Hashimoto’s for an average of 8 years before getting diagnosed.

 During this time, the digestive tract lining gets damaged by the food we do not tolerate well (see more on this below), pathogenic bacteria, yeast overgrowth (aka candida) and parasites.
 Any of them can be the trigger for an autoimmune condition.